Sustained load cracking: Occurrence

 Crack growth is reported to be very slow by Luxfer, a major manufacturer of aluminium high-pressure cylinders.
 Cracks are reported to develop over periods in the order of 8 or more years before reaching a stage where the cylinder is likely to leak, which allows timely detection by properly trained inspectors using eddy-current crack-detection equipment.

 SLC cracks have been detected in cylinders produced by several manufacturers, including Luxfer, Walter Kidde, and CIG gas cylinders.

 Most of the cracking has been observed in the neck and shoulder areas of cylinders, though some cracks in the cylindrical part have also been reported.

 History

 The phenomenon was first noticed in 1983 in hoop-wound fibre-reinforced aluminium alloy cylinders, which burst in use in the USA.
 The alloy was 6351 with a relatively high lead content (400 ppm), but even after the lead content was lowered, the problem recurred, and subsequently the problem was detected in monolithic aluminium cylinders.
-The first incidence of a SLC crack in the cylindrical part of a cylinder was reported in 1999.
+The first incidence of an SLC crack in the cylindrical part of a cylinder was reported in 1999.